mctools/mcpl/usage_cmdline.md

 Note that the output file is currently always compressed into .mcpl.gz when possible (this behaviour might change in the future).

-You can also use the `-l` and `-s` flags to extract particles according to their position in the file (which might for instance be useful to extract a specific interesting particle from a huge file).
+You can also use the `-l` and `-s` flags to extract particles according to their position in the file, which might for instance be useful to extract a specific interesting particle from a huge file.
+Here we extract 1 particle starting from position 123:

 ```shell
 mcpltool --extract -l1 -s123  examples/example.mcpl justneutrons.mcpl